4ntoined/pokemonpy-package/log.md

 - [ ] spread damage part 2
 - [x] update the battle UI,
 - [ ] status screen to account for 4 Pokémon
-- [ ] update the cpu trainer brain to account for its new active mon
+- [x] update the cpu trainer brain to account for its new active mon
+- [ ] update trainer brain to be able to target one or more opponents
+- [ ] update mon.move() to give mons the option to target more than one mon
 - [x] implement semifield (big step, im already upset about it); heck yeah
 - [x] rework moves.py to target one or two or all mons, got through power 55 moves
 - [x] rework moves.py pt 2, think that's finished